-Stamps and signatures
+Stamps

 Infix offers a selection of predefined stamps - graphical labels - that can be placed, resized and coupled with a pop-up note window.
+You can also define any number of your own stamps (see "User-defined stamps" on page 167).